dyslexicanaboko/simple-smtp-interceptor/README.md

 # simple-smtp-interceptor
-A very simplistic, bare minimum, SMTP interceptor for capturing SMTP traffic written in C# dot net core 2.1.
-Includes a very basic UI, console, tester and windows service using nssm.exe
+A very simplistic, bare minimum, SMTP interceptor for capturing SMTP traffic.
+Written in C# dot net core 2.1.
+Includes a very basic UI, console, tester and windows service using nssm.exe.

+## Updates
+- 10/05/2019 - Initial push to GitHub.
+Only handles email with no attachments.
+- 10/14/2019 - I adjusted the stock UI to be a little more friendly to use.
+It's still hideous, but slightly more functional.
+- 10/31/2019 - Added an error log for any emails that cannot be saved for any reason.
+- 02/02/2020
+  - Basic support for attachments.
+Attachments were not the main focus of this project, but I didn't realize how they impact the composition of an email during serialization.
+Therefore to minimize transmission errors, I have implemented support for this.
+Regardless of the number of attachments, they will be compressed into a zip file and stored in the database.
+  - Updated UI to only show the HTML version of a message.
+Text option is still available but not selected by default.
+Included a column for attachments count.

 ## Why did you make another project for this when others exist?
 I was really tired of trying to find an SMTP development friendly server that I could host for everyone in my department to use for testing.
 I know of a few, but they don't work properly or some are just over the top with configuration.
 I wanted something straight forward and when I can't find it, I just build it myself.